thomhastings/bt5-scripts/README.md

 >    then adds the BackTrack 5 repositories to your
 >    **/etc/apt/sources.list** for non-BT distributions.
 >    **WARNING: According to Offensive-Security, this can
 >    BREAK your non-BackTrack install.
-BE FOREWARNED.**
+BE FOREWARNED**

 ##### get-chrome.sh
 >    This script downloads and installs a .deb for